-If you are facing drug-related charges, consult a Rhode Island drug crime attorney for any questions regarding your case.
-As an experienced criminal defense attorney in Rhode Island, The Criminal Law Offices of Stefanie A. Murphy can represent you and fight for your rights.
+If you are facing drug-related charges in Rhode Island, consult a Providence drug crime attorney for any questions regarding your case.
+As an experienced criminal defense attorney in Providence, The Criminal Law Offices of Stefanie A. Murphy can represent you and fight for your rights.

 The War on Drugs has been with us for over 40 years and is the foremost reason behind the regrettable fact that the United States has the largest prisoner population on the planet.
 While this offense has largely been a social and political failure, and despite the fact that drug laws in some states have been recently liberalized, draconian drug laws will continue to haunt the legal landscape by being vigorously enforced far into the foreseeable future.